cuckoosandbox/cuckoo/docs/book/src/faq/index.rst

 Can I analyze URLs with Cuckoo?
 -------------------------------

 Yes you can.
 Since version 0.5 URLs are natively supported by Cuckoo.
+Additional details on how URL submissions is documented :doc:`../usage/submit.html#submission-utility`.

+    $ ./utils/submit.py --url http://www.example.com

 .. _general_volatility: